Orville Hungerford: Community service

-Even though Orville only had a rudimentary education, he strongly believed that an industrializing society needed more advanced schooling for its youth.
-Orville contributed towards the education of the young women of the Jefferson County, New York area by working with Dr. John Safford to promote the Watertown Female Academy in 1823.
+Despite Orville Hungerford only having a limited education, he contributed towards the betterment of the young women in the Jefferson County, New York area by working with Dr. John Safford to promote the Watertown Female Academy in 1823.
+Hungerford not only contributed the land he also paid for the school building.
 Dr. Safford and Orville's own daughters were the beneficiaries of this effort as both Susan M. Safford and Martha P. Hungerford were early students of the school taught by Gen. "Fighting Joe" Hooker's sister Sarah R. Hooker.
-The Watertown Female Academy "had a high reputation, and did much toward encouraging similar enterprises throughout the country", but ended up closing in 1837.
+This institution became "the elite school of the village."
+Such education was not cheap, costing a father $1.50 to $2.00 per week to board his daughter and have her laundry done, which did not include the cost of furnishing "a bed, bedding, napkins, a silver spoon and a tumbler."
+Even though the Watertown Female Academy "had a high reputation, and did much toward encouraging similar enterprises throughout the country", it ended up closing in 1837.

 On March 28, 1828, Orville and his political mentor, Perley Keyes, as well as several others, successfully prompted the legislature to pass an act to incorporate the Jefferson County Agricultural Society, which was established at a meeting in Watertown, New York in 1817.
 Keyes was appointed a vice-president of the Society and Hungerford, due to his financial skills, became the treasurer.
 In 1841 Hungerford became president.
-His nephew and understudy, Solon Dexter Hungerford, also served as president of the Society in 1854 and 1877.
+His nephew and understudy, Solon Dexter Hungerford, also served as president of the society in 1854 and 1877.
 As of 2020, the Jefferson County Agricultural Society, based in Watertown, N.Y., is still in existence and claims to be the "oldest continuous operating fair in America."

 Prior to 1832 the only school for boys in Watertown, New York stopped at the district level, i.e., middle school.
 There was no academic high school in the area.
 As a result, Orville Hungerford and other prominent figures such as Jason Fairbanks and Loveland Paddock established the "Watertown Academy," which opened its doors on September 19, 1832.
 The two-story stone schoolhouse with basement was located on Academy Street in Watertown.

 In 1833, Hungerford's brother-in-law and former business partner, Jabez Foster, sold the County some land near Watertown for $1,500.00 on which to build a new poor house.
 Hungerford and two others were tasked with setting up the new establishment.

 On September 16, 1839, at the Agricultural Show and Fair of Jefferson County "[a]n able and admirable address was delivered by the [Society] President, O. Hungerford, Esq.
 It abounded with plain, practical remarks, and was listened to with interest by a crowded auditory."
 The Northern State Journal reported that the State Agricultural Society appointed Hungerford as one of the judges for "domestic manufactures" at the New York State Fair, which would take place in Saratoga Springs, New York on September 14–16, 1847.